Qystein/quizbot/README.md

 ## Creating Quiz Files

 Quiz files are stored in the `quizzes` folder as JSON files.
 Each file represents a different quiz.
-(I recommend using chatGPT, claude.ai or similiar services for creating .json files. just paste the "build" and what kind of quiz you want)
+(I recommend using chatGPT, claude.ai or similar for creating .json files. just paste the "build" and quiz-topic)

 ### Quiz File Structure
 ```json